 Not only this, but the government now offers substantial Master's loans to students on postgraduate degrees.

 Now is the time to start thinking about anyone you know who works in the industry you want to get into.
 Pick up the phone, drop them an email, send them a message via carrier pigeon - whatever you need to get the word out there that you're fresh on the graduate market!

-Often you'll find that companies will let employee endorsement (aka people who already work for them recommending someone they know for a job) override any degree level requirements, so this should be top of your list.
+Often you'll find that companies will let employee endorsement (a recommendation by someone who already works at the company) override any degree level requirements, so this should be top of your list.

-Hopefully this guide has put your mind at ease a little and reminded you that regardless of your grade, you've just completely a degree and that is a major achievement!
+Hopefully this guide has put your mind at ease a little and reminded you that, regardless of your grade, you've just completed a degree, and that's a major achievement!

-Your main aim now is to get yourself out there and show the post-uni world what you got!
+Your main aim now is to get yourself out there and show the post-uni world what you've got!